How does foster care work?

 Since the foster care system is so complex, it's essential to cover all of your bases before deciding to become a foster parent.
 However, most people wanting to foster have the right intentions but may feel stifled by the stipulations required to become a foster parent.

-Don't let this set you back from becoming a great foster parent.
+Don't let these stipulations set you back from becoming a great foster parent.
 Fill out Foster VA's inquiry form here to gather more information on fostering and signing up to foster children in need.